-For Tom Salzer, serving the residents of south Bossier Parish on Police Jury District 11 is his way of giving back to a community that has done so much for his family.
+Serving the residents of south Bossier Parish in Police Jury District 11 is Tom Salzer's way of giving back to a community that has done so much for his family.

-Salzer is self-employed as a custom cabinet maker, working primarily in residential and commercial areas.
-Much of his commercial work is for local hospital clients like Willis Knighton, Schumpert and others.
+Salzer is a self-employed custom cabinet maker, working primarily in residential and commercial areas.
+He is also pursuing opportunities in real estate investments.

-Salzer and his wife Rae Ann, also from south Bossier, have twins; a boy and girl who are juniors at Parkway.
-He hopes their future will be in Bossier Parish after they complete their education paths.
+Salzer and his wife Rae Ann, also from south Bossier, have twins; a boy and girl who are juniors at Northwestern State University.
+He hopes their future will be in Bossier Parish once they complete their education paths.